What is the NSSP?

 The NSSP is founded and supported by the Hamish Ogston Foundation: a charitable foundation specialising in providing grants supporting music, heritage and health charities.
 The funding promises long-term sustainability, maximal financial impact and measurable social outcomes.

-Hamish Ogston CBE was a child chorister and educated his children at Westminster Cathedral Choir School.
+Hamish Ogston CBE was a child chorister and educated his sons at Westminster Cathedral Choir School.
 He is passionately committed to a National Schools Singing Programme in order to offer the best possible singing opportunities to children in Catholic education, irrespective of economic, ethnic or social background.